 They also found that these increased risks weren’t directly associated with having a higher body-mass index.
 This suggests that the high fat intake itself may be the problem, rather than weight gain.

 The researchers concluded that the high-fat diet may interfere with your internal body clock, resulting in disruption to sleep.

 What are good bedtime snacks?

-So although there’s no miracle wonder food that can cure insomnia, if you stick to a normal healthy and balanced diet you may well find it can make a big difference.
+It’s not known if there’s a miracle wonder food that’s guaranteed to improve your sleep.
+But if you stick to a normal healthy and balanced diet, you may find it makes a difference.

 I suggest that you try not to eat heavy, sugary, spicy or very fatty food before going to bed.
-If you do feel like a light snack before going to sleep, there’s nothing wrong with that.
+If you do feel like a light snack before going to sleep, keep it healthy.

 You could try picking something from the food discussed in this article and use your imagination to come up with a good light snack.

-For many people it might well be a matter of trial and error.
+For many people, it might be a matter of trial and error.
 You could try keeping a sleep log or use a sleep tracker to see what works for you.